tasmota/docs/docs/devices/Mirabella-Genio-Bulb.md

 To get the bulb into config mode, have the bulb on for at least 10 seconds, then cycle it off and on 3 times via a physical light switch.
 The bulb should flash rapidly when its in config mode.

 Tasmota v6.4.1 basic build is included as part of the tuya-convert script.
-It will open an WiFi access point named sonoff-XXX on the bulb once flashed correctly.
+It will open a WiFi access point named sonoff-XXX on the bulb once flashed correctly.

 ## Flashing via Serial